Connor Brown (footballer): Sheffield United

 Brown was born in Sheffield, South Yorkshire.
 He started his career with Sheffield United as a junior in their Academy before signing a professional contract in the summer of 2011.
 After failing to make the breakthrough into the first team, he was released in the summer of 2012.

 Oldham Athletic

 Brown signed a one-year contract with Sheffield United's League One rivals Oldham Athletic on 8 June 2012, with the option of a further year.
 In his first season with the club, Brown made 29 appearances in all competitions.

 In May 2013, he was rewarded with the one-year option on his contract being exercised.

 At the end of the 2013–14 season, Brown was offered a new contract.
-In spite of this, he was seldom in the starting line-up at the beginning of the 2014–15 season and on 3 November 2014 he joined League Two club Carlisle United on loan.
-He played nine matches there before returning to Oldham on 3 January 2015.
+In spite of this, he was seldom in the starting line-up at the beginning of the 2014–15 season and on 3 November 2014 he joined League Two club Carlisle United on a 28-day loan, which was later extended until 3 January 2015.
+He played nine matches there before returning to Oldham on 3 January.

 On 31 August 2016, Brown had his contract terminated by mutual consent after four years at the club.